Skip to content

 ECZ-ID Insurability Readiness™

 Derived add-on on parent passport.
-Auto-computed from active passport state, evidence state, and canonical Backend/Core rules.
+Auto-computed from active passport state, evidence state, and canonical ECZ-ID Core rules.
 Not a package.
 Not purchasable.

 Badges & Public Proof